Lamer87/Space_Engineers_DLC_unlocker/README.md

     - v1.6.5
             - Added DLC "Economy 2 Pack".
-            - Starting from next update 1.6.6, there will be no more "update creamapi" feature,
+            - Starting from next tool update (1.6.6), the "update creamapi" feature will be disabled
+            - because pointless, being on 5.3.0.0 since 6/2024.
-              because nowadays it's pointless.
-I'll add it back if creamapi will be updated.
+              I'll add it back when creamapi will be updated.

 <br>